 Submission of a Letter of Intent

 A Letter of Intent (LOI) is required as part of the application process.
 The LOI is an online form used to gather demographic information and a 250 word abstract of the applicant’s proposed NIA research project that will enable the review committee to begin selecting qualified reviewers for each anticipated application.
 The LOI is to be completed through the online submission portal, which will open on Friday, August 7, 2020 at 9:00 AM EDT.
 The deadline will be Friday, August 28, 2020 at 5:00 PM EDT.

 Submission of a Full Application

 The NIA Application Form is to be completed according to the instructions below.
-The full application, consisting of all six (6) pages of the NIA Application Form and the Research Narrative as described below, must be uploaded as a single PDF document through the online submission portal by the deadline: 5:00 p.m.
-EDT, September 18, 2019.
-An application cannot be uploaded on to the submission portal until the applicant’s LOI has been reviewed and accepted by AACP staff in early August 2019.
+The full application, consisting of all six (6) pages of the NIA Application Form and the Research Narrative as described below, must be uploaded as a single PDF document through the online submission portal by the deadline on October 2, 2020, 5:00 PM EDT.
+An application cannot be uploaded on to the submission portal until the applicant’s LOI has been reviewed and accepted by AACP staff in early September 2020.
 AACP staff will notify eligible applicants when full applications will be accepted in the submission portal.
 A proposal that is determined to be incomplete or does not meet the guidelines described below will be returned without review.

 The following persons are required to sign the NIA application/proposal with the acknowledgement that they have read and reviewed the proposal before submission: